loomio/loomio-docs/en/src/guides/board_processes/index.md

 When an issue arises requiring board attention, use a Loomio thread rather than email.
 Members can reply via email and their comment will appear in the Loomio thread, keeping the discussion in one place.

 Here's how:
-- Make the email subject line the title of your thread.
+- Make the email subject line the title of your thread,
-- Write your email content in the thread context.
+- write your email content in the thread context,
-- Invite your team to the thread with their email address or Loomio user name.
+- invite your team to the thread with their email address or Loomio user name.

 A Loomio thread means that:
-- All info about a topic is organized in one easily accessible place.
+- All info about a topic is organized in one easily accessible place,
-- People can respond without generating reply/reply-all email chains that risk leaving people out.
+- people can respond without generating reply/reply-all email chains that risk leaving people out,
-- You can see who has read the message and who needs a nudge.
+- you can see who has read the message and who needs a nudge,
-- You can progress actual work to an outcome, and cut down on the amount of email.
+- you can progress actual work to an outcome, and cut down on the amount of email.

 ### When there isn't space during meetings